 Internal Audit, BRAC and BRAC International

-Mr Saha FCA currently holds the position of director of internal audit for BRAC and BRAC International.
-He also serves on the board of BRAC EPL Investments Limited, having received his nomination by BRAC in 2009.
-Mr Saha joined BRAC in 2007 as head of internal audit, having more than 13 years of working experience in internal control system, assurance, accounting, compliance management, risk management services, tax matters, and legal affairs.
+Nanda Dulal Saha FCA is the director of internal audit for BRAC and BRAC International.
+He also served on the board of BRAC EPL Investments Limited from 2009 to 2014.
+He joined BRAC in 2007 as the head of internal audit.
+He has over 14 years of experience in internal control system, assurance, accounting, finance, compliance, risk management , tax matters, and legal affairs.

-Prior to joining BRAC, he worked with Rahman Rahman Huq, Chartered Accountants, a member firm of KPMG International, in audit and assurance services for about four and half years.
+Prior to joining BRAC, Mr Saha worked in audit and assurance services with Rahman Rahman Huq, Chartered Accountants, a member firm of KPMG International.

-Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh and a member of the Institute of Internal Auditors (IIA), USA and IIA Bangladesh.
+Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh, and a member of the Institute of Internal Auditors (IIA), USA and IIA Bangladesh.
 He is also a member of the Information Systems Audit and Control Association (ISACA), USA and ISACA Dhaka, Bangladesh Chapter.
-He has been nominated as Director – Membership of the ISACA Dhaka, Bangladesh Chapter for the period 2011-2013.
+He served as director– membership of the ISACA Dhaka, Bangladesh Chapter for the period 2011-2015.
+He is currently a member of the Technical and Research of the Institute of Chartered Accountants of Bangladesh.

 Chairperson's Office, BRAC

-Ms Kabir joined BRAC as the director of the chairperson’s office in November 2013.
+Rachel Kabir joined BRAC as the director of the chairperson’s office in 2013.
+She is also secretary to the BRAC Governing Body and Stichting BRAC International Governing Board and is in charge of the internship and visitors’ units.
 Prior to this, she was responsible for coordinating the labour welfare activities of one of Bangladesh’s leading tea companies for three years.
 This encompassed the provision of housing, safe water, sanitation facilities, primary healthcare, health education, primary education and crèches for pre-school children.

 She has worked for 17 years as a freelance writer and researcher on children’s issues in Bangladesh, principally for UNICEF, Save the Children and the Government of Bangladesh.
 Her writing assignments covered a wide range of topics, including child rights, child protection, adolescents, early childhood development, nutrition, health, education, water and sanitation.
 She drafted a number of national-level documents including the national programme of action to achieve child survival and development goals for 1990-95, the national plan of action against sexual exploitation and abuse of children, and the government of Bangladesh’s first periodic report to the UN Committee for the Rights of the Child.